wix-incubator/bazelizer/README.md

 - you use Bazel as main build tool, your CI use bazel and all 99% teams and all infra are using Bazel
 - and there is a maven plugin that you need;

-Then, you need *mavenizer*.
+Then, you need *bazelizer*.
+Someone can call it a dirty hack, but we know the truths ;)

 This tool represents overall maven project as one Bazel's target.
 In this whey you can isolate all your maven stuff as one unit (_if desired, put everything that is not specific to the maven into Bazel_) and integrate it into  Bazel environment.
 Use bazel deps, depends on bazel target and event doing it efficiently.
-Cool, isn't it?

 ***